Unveiling horizons in quantum critical collapse: Introduction

-Second, these models cannot be viewed as incorporating the backreaction only from the collapsing matter itself.
-Instead, they typically introduce external sources into the quantum expectation value of the stress-energy tensor $\langle T_{\mu \nu} \rangle$, effectively injecting additional incoming or outgoing energy.
+Second, in many such models, the semiclassical source is not restricted to the backreaction only from the collapsing matter itself.
+Instead, they typically introduce external sources into the quantum expectation value of the stress-energy tensor $\langle T_{\mu \nu} \rangle$, effectively introducing additional incoming or outgoing energy.
 These sources do not originate from vacuum polarization of the collapsing field but rather behave analogously to Hawking fluxes in black hole spacetimes.
-However, such fluxes are expected to be irrelevant in critical collapse, which is governed by the near-threshold behavior and the mass scaling of the first-formed or earliest marginally trapped surface.\footnote{See, however, a series of works initiated by Vaz and Witten~\cite{Vaz:1993eg, Vaz:1995rn, Vaz:1995ig, Vaz:1996kh, Barve:1998ad, Vaz:1998gd, Barve:1998tv} that studied the Hawking effects in the presence of a naked singularity in certain two-dimensional dilaton gravity and self-similar collapse models, in the same spirit of defending cosmic censorship through quantum theory.
+However, such fluxes are generally expected to be subleading for the near-threshold dynamics governing critical collapse, which concerns the mass scaling of the first-formed or earliest marginally trapped surface.\footnote{See, however, a series of works initiated by Vaz and Witten~\cite{Vaz:1993eg, Vaz:1995rn, Vaz:1995ig, Vaz:1996kh, Barve:1998ad, Vaz:1998gd, Barve:1998tv} that studied the Hawking effects in the presence of a naked singularity in certain two-dimensional dilaton gravity and self-similar collapse models, in the same spirit of defending cosmic censorship through quantum theory.
 Their results are also qualitatively similar in the sense that quantum effects must be large when there is a naked singularity, and exotic behaviors occur in contrast to those of black holes.} This issue is fundamentally tied to the choice of quantum state.
-In Section~\ref{sec:onelooptheory}, we will argue that the physically appropriate state is one that reflects only the vacuum polarization of the collapsing scalar field, without introducing artificial fluxes at null infinities.
+In Section~\ref{sec:onelooptheory}, we will argue that the physically appropriate state is one that reflects only the vacuum polarization of the collapsing scalar field, without introducing externally prescribed fluxes at null infinities.
 Such a state must be asymptotically Minkowskian, similar to the Boulware state in a black hole spacetime~\cite{Boulware1975}, ensuring that $\langle T_{\mu \nu} \rangle$ vanishes near both past and future null infinities.
-We will demonstrate in Sections~\ref{sec:quantum2+1} and \ref{sec:collapse3+1} that such a state arises naturally and \textit{uniquely} within our formalism.
+We will demonstrate in Sections~\ref{sec:quantum2+1} and \ref{sec:collapse3+1} that such a state arises naturally and is fixed unambiguously within our formalism, given physical regularity criteria.